Generative stochastic modeling of strongly nonlinear flows with non-Gaussian statistics: Stochastic generative modeling of strongly nonlinear flows

-The key feature of our framework is the use of measure transport to ensure the accurate reproduction of the observable statistics.
-We note that under our choice of hypothesis space for the nonlinear observation map and the dynamic model, it may not be possible to model all chaotic systems, but crucially, we have found that using polynomial maps with total degree of 2 or 3 combined with linear stochastic oscillators leads to an accurate modeling of complex time-series data from fluid flows and climate.
-This approach is also advantageous since it is easily scalable to tens of dimensions: the transport maps of the cavity flow example in \cref{sec_cavity}, involving 25000 samples in 10 dimensions, are computed in a few minutes on a plain desktop.
-One could also use a more sophisticated class of reference measures and stochastic models (e.g. a bimodal distribution and an oscillator with double-well potential) in this framework, or eventually a more inclusive space of observation maps, based on the complexity of the dynamics and availability of data.
+The crucial finding of our study is that this choice of hypothesis space, i.e. stochastic linear oscillators observed under the inverse of triangular polynomial maps of order two or three, provides an adjustable trade-off between learning capacity and data-efficiency in learning models of modal dynamics in strongly nonlinear flows with non-Gaussian statistics.
+This approach is also advantageous since it is easily scalable to tens of dimensions: for example, the transport maps of the cavity flow example in \cref{sec_cavity}, involving 25000 data points in 10 dimensions, are computed in a few minutes on a plain desktop.
+The potential drawback is that our hypothesis space is relatively small (e.g., compared to deep neural networks) and there is no guarantee that it would be suitable for learning other classes of nonlinear systems that may arise in other disciplines.
+In principle, however, one could use a more sophisticated class of reference measures (e.g. bimodal distributions) and stochastic models (e.g. non-Markovian linear stochastic systems), or even a more inclusive space of transport maps, based on the complexity of the target system and availability of data.

+Finally, we note that our framework for modeling, summarized in \cref{fig_framework}, is connected to other methods of nonlinear systems identification: from the systems and signals perspective, our approach resembles the classical Wiener system identification which approximates nonlinear systems as a linear system with a nonlinear observation map \cite{rugh1981nonlinear,boyd1985fading}.
+Our approach can also be considered as a data-driven discovery of a conjugacy \cite{wiggins2003introduction} between the data coordinates and the space of linear stochastic oscillators.
+Our conjugacy map (the transport map) is particularly designed so that the obtained conjugate system has statistically independent coordinates.
+Our approach is similar in spirit to other data-driven methods for discovering conjugate systems with independent components of motion \cite{mezic2017koopman} (i.e. phases along each direction of the tori or equivalently principal Koopman eigenfunctions ).

+Finally, our method provides a backward technique for fitting solutions of Fokker-Planck equations to data: direct construction of an SDE which gives rise to the data distribution requires solving Fokker-Planck equation in large dimensions which is often difficult or impossible, but in this framework the data is mapped to some distribution which is already a solution to a well-known set of models.